-2.2 SIDDHARTA-2 setup
+2.2 The SIDDHARTA-2 setup

-The proposal for the SIDDHARTA upgrade was put forward in 2010.
-The upgrade of SIDDHARTA to SIDDHARTA-2 is based on five essential modifications:
+The upgrade of SIDDHARTA to SIDDHARTA-2 is based on the following essential modifications:

 • Trigger geometry and target density: By placing the upper kaon-trigger detector in front of the target entrance window the probability that a triggered kaon really enters the gas and is stopped there is improved.
 Making the detector smaller than the entry area gives away some signal, but suppresses efficiently the kaonic lines from "wall-stops" (kaons entering the gas volume, but passing from the inside of the target to the cylindrical walls).
 The number "signal per trigger" goes up, which also reduces the accidental background coming along with every trigger.
-We plan as well to double the gas density which enhances the gas stops and further reduces the wall-stops.
+We will also plan to double the gas density which enhances the gas stops and further reduces the wall-stops.

-- K^+ discrimination to suppress kaon decay background: A "kaon stopper" scintillator is placed directly below the lower kaon trigger scintillator.
-When a K^- is stopped there, only one (large) signal from pileup of stopping and kaon-absorption secondaries is seen, whereas when a K^+ is stopped, the kaon-decay particles are seen after the signal from the stopping (mean K^+ lifetime 12.8 ns).
-Using a flash-ADC we will be able to efficiently separate the 2 cases.
-In addition, we will use scintillators surrounding the target to measure K^- absorption secondaries pions).
-The time window for gas stops is about 4 ns wide.
-By this condition we also suppress stops in the entry window. - Active shielding: The scintillators surrounding the target will also be used in prompt anticoincidence if the spatial correlation of SDD and scintillator hits indicates that it originated from a pion ("charged particle veto").
+- Active shielding: The scintillators surrounding the target will also be used in prompt anticoincidence if the spatial correlation of SDD and scintillator hits indicates that it originated from a pion ("charged particle veto").
 An anticoincidence covering the SDD time window of about 600 ns (with the exception of the 4 ns of the gas stopping time) will reduce the accidental background.
 Although the scintillators have low efficiency for gammas, the abundance of secondaries from the electromagnetic showers allows a relevant reduction of accidental ("beam") background.
 The upper trigger scintillator has 2 functions, it is also used as an anticoincidence counter: after the kaon and eventual prompt kaon-absorption secondaries pass, it vetos beam background. - Use of new SDD detectors, produced by FBK, having a much better active/total surface ratio (about 85%, with respect to 40% in SIDDHARTA SDDs) (see Figure 1). - Operating SDDs at a lower temperature: tests indicate that an improvement of the timing resolution by a factor of 1.5 is feasible by more cooling.
 The signal enhancement by a factor 2 to 3 is due to moving the target cell closer to the IP, by changing its shape, by a better solid angle of the SDDs and by the higher gas density.
 In such conditions, with an integrated luminosity of 800 pb-1 a precision similar to that obtained for kaonic hydrogen is reachable.